 - The District shall practice energy conservation in the operation of all facilities and equipment (Destination Conservation).

 - Where possible the District will use environmentally friendly products for all facilities, equipment and grounds.

-- The District shall have an active Infrastructure Maintenance Renewal (IMR) Program to update and retro-fit facilities to the highest possible environmental standard.
+- The District shall have an active Infrastructure Maintenance Renewal (IMR) Program that includes reduce the environmental impact.

 - District Vehicles

 - District vehicles shall be maintained for maximum efficiency and longevity.